 Encountering exotic wildlife that you otherwise would only have seen on TV is one of the motivations many people have for travelling.
 Whether riding on an elephant, swimming with dolphins, or engaging in another activity involving animals, the appeal for many people is strong.

 Unfortunately, as exciting and as entertaining as such experiences can be for people, they often are traumatic and unpleasant for the animals involved.
 Rather than visiting zoos or circuses, a better idea is to visit wildlife rehabilitation centres, animal sanctuaries, game reserves, or conservation centres.
-They are far healthier, positive environments in which you may still have photo opportunities that are as exciting as a game of NZ blackjack online.
+They are far healthier, positive environments in which you may still have photo opportunities.

 Purify Your Own Water